buviarul15-lgtm/Mini-Project/README.md

 # Mini-Project
-Using Excel and Power BI create a Cookies sales dashboard.
+Using Excel and Power BI Analysis Cookies sales .